 This course provides students with knowledge of human resources in the global environment and includes course work in strategic human resource management, organizational effectiveness and employee development, global staffing, global compensation and benefits, international assignment management, and international employee relations and regulations.
-Among other text materials, this course uses materials prepared by the

-Denotes cross-listed course + Denotes dual-listed course Society for Human Resource Management (SHRM) to prepare students for the Global Professional in Human Resources (GPHR) certification examination administered by the Human Resources Certification Institute (HRCI).
+Among other text materials, this course uses materials prepared by the Society for Human Resource Management (SHRM) to prepare students for the Global Professional in Human Resources (GPHR) certification examination administered by the Human Resources Certification Institute (HRCI).
 Those who pass this examination are entitled to use the GPHR designation as a part of their title.
 Prerequisite: MGMT 6813.
 (TBA)